Health Care Plan Benefits

 - Available to individuals who enroll in the Value PPO plan

-- Newly eligible employees may enroll online through Self Service within 31 days of hire
+- Newly eligible employees may enroll online through the Self Service Portal within 31 days of hire

 - An individual may change his FSA contributions within 31 days of a qualifying change in family status.

-- During Open Enrollment, an individual must re-enroll through Self Service to continue participation in the FSA the following year.
+- During Open Enrollment, an individual must re-enroll through the Self Service Portal to continue participation in the FSA the following year.

 - Learn how to activate your Payflex Card